rhman-ibrahim/rhman-ibrahim/README.md

 - Sensing the reliability and accessibility of web solutions, sparked my passion

-  for development and automation, inspiring me to shift my caree web development
+  for development and automation, inspiring me to shift my career to web

-  to bring my vision to life.
+  development and to bring my vision to life.

 - After a long journey with self-studying different languages and tools,